 BTEC (Business & Technology Education Council): As work-related qualifications, BTECs provide a more practical, real-world approach to learning alongside a theoretical background, giving learners the knowledge, understanding and skills that they need to prepare both for university or employment.
 At Taunton School, students can study BTECs in Business Studies or Sport & Exercise Science

-Foundation Foundation programmes, also known as ‘year zero’ or ‘gateway programmes’ are designed to develop skills and subject-specific knowledge to enable student to advance to a degree course.
+Foundation Foundation programmes, also known as ‘year zero’ or ‘gateway programmes’ are designed to develop skills and subject-specific knowledge to enable students to advance to a degree course.
 At Taunton School, students can study on either a one-year or two-year Business Foundation programme.

 For further support and advice, please contact our Admissions Team, who will be happy to help you with any questions you might have or to take you through the application process.